DanielKobina/J-E_Translations/README.md

-# J-E_Translations
+# Japanese-to-English_Translations

-A project that contains translations of interesting articles.
+A project that contains translations of articles on games, manga, and world news.
 Takaboto, Jisho, and 10ten Reader are applications used for referencing words, phrases, and expressions.